davidu/FinancialLife/docs/01_first_simulation.md

 ## 1. Define the accounts involved in the simulation

-The module `financial_life.financing.accounts` features some basic accounts like a normal bank account with yearly interests and a loan account that does not allow to be in the positive value range and only permits money transferd to the account but not from the account.
+The module `FinancialLife.financing.accounts` features some basic accounts like a normal bank account with yearly interests and a loan account that does not allow to be in the positive value range and only permits money transferd to the account but not from the account.

 The package also contains a Property account that establishes a dependency to a loan account.
 We will come to that later.